ipcrypt-std/draft-denis-uricrypt/draft-denis-uricrypt.md

   the SIV mechanism.
 Any modification, reordering, or truncation of components will be detected during decryption.

-* Length Obfuscation: The default PADBS=3 configuration provides partial length-hiding, where components with consecutive byte lengths produce identical ciphertext sizes.
-Applications requiring stronger length-hiding SHOULD consider using larger PADBS values or padding components to fixed lengths.
+* Length Obfuscation: The default `PADBS=3` configuration provides partial length-hiding.
+Applications requiring stronger length-hiding SHOULD consider using larger `PADBS` values or padding components to fixed lengths.

 * Key Reuse: Using the same key with different contexts is safe, but using the same (key, context) pair for different applications is